smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 As of Chainlink 1.1.0 and up, the way we manage configuration is changing.
 Previously all configuration was done exclusively by environment variables.
 While this method of configuration has served us well up until now, it has its limitations - notably, it doesn't mesh well with chain-specific configuration profiles.

 For this reason, we are moving towards a model where more configuration is set via API/CLI/GUI and saved in the database.
 We encourage you to become familiar with this, since it's likely we'll continue to move away from ENV-vased configuration in future.

-More details found here TODO: create a guide for this.

 As of 1.1.0 we still support ENV vars for all configuration, even the chain-specific ones.
 If the ENV var is set, it will override any chain-specific or database-based configuration setting and will log a warning that it is doing so.